garyharan/jQuery-caret-utilities/README.md

 Credits:

--- Mike (aka oste on github) provided a fix for a textarea bug.
+- Mike (aka oste on github) provided a fix for a textarea bug.
--- lipanski provided a fix for editable containers
+- lipanski provided a fix for editable containers
+- schulzch made certain conditionals more robust

 ---